syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/appearance.md

 **Predefined Palettes**

-Currently, Chart supports only Metro palette and it is the default palette for SfChart.
+Currently, Chart supports three types of palette and Metro palette is the default palette for SfChart.

+These predefined palettes are

+* Metro
+* Pineapple
+* TomatoSpectrum

  The following screenshot shows the default appearance of multiple series.

 ![](appearance_images/appearance_img1.png)